Home >

 614-885-7345

-Started in 1948 the Museum in now one of the oldest railway museums in America.
-Located in Worthington just northwest of the capital city the Museum sits along the current CSX rail lines.
+Started in 1948 the Ohio Railway Museum in now one of the oldest railway museums in America.
+Located in Worthington just northwest of the capital city, the Museum sits along the current CSX rail lines.
 From the intersection of Interstate I-71 and State Route 161 the ORM is just one mile to the west then north on Proprietors Road.

-Opened on Sundays from 1 - 6 pm you are offered a glimpse into a time and way of life long since passed.
-Upon entering the yard the massive Norfolk and Western # 578 greats you.
+Open on Sundays from 1 - 6 pm you are offered a glimpse into a time and way of life long since passed.
+Upon entering the yard the massive Norfolk and Western #578 greets you.
 Built in 1910 it now rests here in its retirement.
 Along with the engine and coal tender it carries 3 Pullman classic passenger cars and one United States Postal car.
-While these historic units have not been refurbish each gives the modern guest a rare look at things as they were.
-From the brass fans and wall lights to the unique bathroom fixtures it takes little imagination to feel the motion and rhythm of these cars traversing the country.
+While these historic units have not yet been refurbish each gives visitors a rare look at things as they were.
+From the brass ceiling fans and wall lights to the unique bathroom fixtures it takes little imagination to feel the motion and rhythm of these cars traversing the country.

 Built in 1910 by the Richmond Works of the American Locomotive Company the 578 could pull 8 Pullmans at speeds up to 70 MPH.
 Assigned to the Scioto Division and operated out of Columbus from 1917 to 1944.
 This locomotive was retired from service in December 1958 and donated to the Ohio Railway Museum.